AseelAbdElhaq/AseelAbdElhaq/README.md

 I enjoy building **mobile apps** and **web platforms**, combining clean design with solid engineering.
 My focus is on **Android development (Kotlin & Java)**, **full-stack web applications**, and **database systems**.

-✨ I love learning new tools, working on projects that challenge me, and sharing ideas with the developer community.

 ---